Heat Pump Installation Olympia

 Air source heat pumps extract heat from the outside air.
 They are more affordable initially than geothermal heat pumps, but their efficiency can be affected by extreme outdoor temperatures.

-Geothermal heat pumps use the stable temperature of the earth as their heat source.
-They are more expensive to install due to the underground piping requirements, but their efficiency remains consistent even in extreme weather.
+Geothermal heat pumps use the ground as their heat source.
+They are more expensive to install due to the ground loop requirements, but their performance is more reliable even in extreme weather.

 What maintenance is required for a heat pump?